shukriadams/Porter/README.md

-# Porter - A Different C# Package Manager
+# Porter - C# Source Package Manager

-Porter does C# packages in the same way NodeJS, GoLang and others do it - pure source code, fetchable directly from git repos, using JSON manifest files.
+Porter does C# packages in the same as NodeJS, GoLang and others - pure source code, fetchable directly from git repos, using JSON manifest files.

 ## Features